product analytics

 By tracking goals, you can see which functionalities and features are most engaging and where users might encounter difficulties.
 This information helps you improve your SaaS platform and provide a better user experience, ultimately increasing user satisfaction and retention.

-Why is goal tracking important?
+Why is goal-tracking important?

-Tracking goals is essential for several reasons:
+Goal-tracking is essential for several reasons:

 • Measures progress: Goals provide a clear benchmark to assess whether your efforts are paying off.
 By monitoring goal completion rates, you can gain valuable insights into user behavior and the effectiveness of your marketing campaigns.

-• Improves decision-making: Data gathered through goal tracking empowers you to make informed decisions about product development, marketing strategies, and resource allocation.
+• Improves decision-making: Data gathered through goal-tracking empowers you to make informed decisions about product development, marketing strategies, and resource allocation.

 • Identifies areas for improvement: By analyzing goal completion rates for different user segments or features, you can pinpoint areas where your platform might be underperforming.
 This allows you to focus your efforts on optimization and improvement.